Learning Across Frontiers

-I’m a researcher, lecturer and advisor in the field of digital learning and knowledge processes.
-My main areas are work-related learning, knowledge management and post-16 education, with a particular focus on marginalised areas and on public and global health.
+I’m a researcher, lecturer and advisor in the field of digital global learning, collaboration and knowledge management in work-related- and post-16 education contexts.

 I’ve earned my PhD from the University of Zürich and I’ve acted as a visiting scholar at the UCL Institute of Education in London and at the Columbia University in the City of New York.
 Currently I work at the Institute for Information Systems, School of Business, University of Applied Sciences and Arts Northwestern Switzerland.

 In my innovation and research projects I bridge a range of educational, geographical, and disciplinary frontiers.
 I’ve carried out projects in primary, secondary, higher education, lifelong learning, vocational education and training, and in the fields of business management, transport, migration, community development, and public and global health.
 Currently I am leading on an international research project that examines the use of social media by health professionals.
 Understanding and implementing digital media in knowledge and learning organisations requires the integration of different domains, such as psychology, pedagogy, sociology and organisation science.
 My transdisciplinary projects, in which I usually collaborate with academic and practice partners, have taken me to countries and areas including Malawi, Zimbabwe, the United Kingdom, Nigeria, Zambia, South Africa, the United States of America, Central America, and Nepal.